istio/istio.io/_docs/tasks/ingress.md

 ---
-category: Tasks
 title: Configuring Ingress with Envoy
 overview: This task describes how to configure Ingress in Kubernetes with Envoy

-... overview of ingress as a concept ...
+order: 30

+layout: docs
+type: markdown
+---

 This task describes how to configure Istio to expose a service in a Kubernetes cluster.
 You'll learn how to create an Ingress controller, define a Ingress Resource and make requests to the service.

 In a Kubernetes environment, Istio uses [Kubernetes Ingress Resources](https://kubernetes.io/docs/concepts/services-networking/ingress/) to configure ingress behavior.